 How To Boot Windows In Safe Mode

-One common way to troubleshoot a Windows operating system is to boot into Safe Mode.
+One common way to troubleshoot a Windows operating System is to boot into Safe Mode.
 In Safe Mode, Windows comes up with the minimum number of drivers and services required, and no standalone program loads; Therefore, this mode is used to troubleshoot Windows.
-If Windows starts easily in safe mode, it means that the system problem lies in the drivers, services, or plugins.

 Launch Windows 10 in Safe Mode

-Access through system configuration
+Access through System configuration

 In the Start menu search bar, type MSConfig and then enter System Configuration at the top of the page.
 Instead, you can enter the MSConfig command directly in the Run window by pressing Windows + R.

-Once the system is up, see if your previous problem persists; In either case, you must follow the troubleshooting steps to identify it.
 Log in to System Configuration again.
 Click the Boot tab and then check the Safe boot option.
 Under Safe Boot, four other options are available:

 - Active Directory Repair: An option for computers in an enterprise environment that connect to Microsoft Active Directory.